 Knowing what to put in an emergency can be a challenge.
 There are plenty of different sources online that will give you a list of what you need.
 No matter what, there are a number of basic items that you need to include in your kit.
 The following is what our family has in our kit currently.

 By far the most important thing to include is water.
 It is recommended to have 4 liters (1 gallon) of water per person, per day.
 This covers drinking, cooking, and cleaning.
 Make sure to include your pet’s water as well.
 For our family, there are four of us – and that includes our dog.
 This means we need 64 liters (17 gallons) of water for a three-day kit.
 That’s a lot of water and can be a challenge to store.
 I actually need to store more, as our current kit only contains half of that.
 Likely the dog won’t need 4 liters a day, however, there is nothing wrong with having some extra water.
-Stacking water storage containers are excellent for this emergency supply.
+Sturdy water containers are excellent for this emergency supply.

 First Aid Kit